Wrap Fee Brochure

 Compensation of Persons Recommending the Wrap Fee Program

-Wahed may perform advertising campaigns to attract Clients to open accounts on the site.
-These campaigns may include promotions such as additional account services or products, more favora-ble fee arrangements or waived advisory fees.
-In addition, Wahed may offer advisory Clients a re-duction or waiver of advisory fees, or a cash payment, for referrals of friends, family or other members of their social circle.
-Wahed may also enter into referral agreements with third party in-vestment advisers whereby Wahed pays a portion of the wrap fees paid by the referred Clients to such third-party investment advisers.
+Wahed performs advertising campaigns to attract Clients to open accounts on the site.
+These campaigns may include promotions such as additional account services or products, more favorable fee arrangements or waived advisory fees.
+In addition, Wahed may offer advisory Clients a reduction or waiver of advisory fees, or a cash payment, for referrals of friends, family or other members of their social circle.
+Wahed may also enter into referral agreements with third party investment advisers whereby Wahed pays a portion of the wrap fees paid by the referred Clients to such third-party investment advisers.
 As a result of this referral fee, such third party investment advisers have a financial incentive to recommend Wahed’s wrap fee program over other programs or services.
-In addition to the foregoing, Wahed has or expects to have referral arrangements in place with certain unaffiliated third parties that may act as solicitors and may from time-to-time re-fer potential Clients to Wahed.
+In addition to the foregoing, Wahed has or expects to have referral arrangements in place with certain unaffiliated third parties that may act as solicitors and may from time-to-time refer potential Clients to Wahed.
 Each arrangement must be in compliance with Rule 206(4)-3 of the Investment Advisers Act of 1940.
-For each successful referral, Wahed will generally pay a com-mission based upon a percentage of the investment management revenue that Wahed charges and collects from the Client (and/or another payment upon certain growth goals being reached).
+For each successful referral, Wahed will generally pay a commission based upon a percentage of the investment management revenue that Wahed charges and collects from the Client (and/or another payment upon certain growth goals being reached).
 The length of each arrangement may vary.
+Wahed also engages solicitors who are supervised persons from amongst its own personnel.
 In all cases, an affected potential Client is provided a copy of this brochure as well as the terms of the specific referral arrangement.
-As a result of such arrange-ments, such third parties may have a financial incentive to recommend Wahed’s wrap fee program over other programs or services.
+As a result of such arrangements, such third parties may have a financial incentive to recommend Wahed’s wrap fee program over other programs or services.
 Clients are not charged any fee nor do they incur any additional costs for being referred to Wahed by a current Client or any other person.
-Other than as stated above, Wahed, or any related person, does not otherwise directly or indirectly compensate any per-son who is not our supervised person for Client referrals.
+Other than as stated above, Wahed, or any related person, does not otherwise directly or indirectly compensate any person who is not our supervised person for Client referrals.

 Item 5: Account Requirements and Types of Clients

-The minimum investment needed to access the program is $500 per client.
+The minimum investment needed to access the program is $100 per client and Wahed may, at its own discretion, choose not to actively manage such accounts whose current portfolio value is below $100 (though Wrap Fees will still be accessed to such accounts) .
 Wahed only trades and manages United States Dollars and no other currencies.
 Wahed generally provides the program to the following Types of clients:

 Wahed’s internet-based financial adviser platform is different than “traditional” financial adviser platforms in the following ways: